National Care Service (Scotland) Bill

 The Bill is a ‘framework’ piece of legislation, which means that it creates a framework for the future delivery of the NCS and much of its detail will be co-developed with a range of stakeholders and decided on over a period of time.

 There are three stages to a Bill going through the Scottish Parliament.
 The National Care Service (Scotland) Bill is currently at Stage 1, with seven committees taking evidence on the Bill.
-Stage 1 is planned to conclude towards the end of March 2023.
-The Scottish Government has committed to establishing a functioning NCS by the end of the parliamentary term in 2026.
+Stage 1 is planned to conclude in early 2024.
+The Scottish Government has committed to delivering the NCS legislation by the end of the parliamentary term in 2026.

 Glasgow City Programme and Governance Arrangements